 Insufficient Funds.
 When a member has insufficient funds to cover a wire request, the Credit Union will notify the member that the transfer request has been rejected.

 Stopping or Delaying Transactions.
-The Credit Union will delay or stop any payment order transmission if such transmittal would result in the Credit Union’s exceeding any limitations established pursuant to Federal Reserve policy, National Credit Union Administration policy, or Credit Union guidelines, or otherwise violated any provision of any Federal or State statute, regulation or rule.
+The Credit Union will delay or stop any payment order transmission if such transmittal would result in the Credit Union exceeding any limitations established pursuant to Federal Reserve policy, National Credit Union Administration policy, or Credit Union guidelines, or otherwise violate any provision of any Federal or State statute, regulation or rule.

 Individual requests that exceed an employee’s authorization limit must be approved by management.
 Such authorization will be documented.